mcbeem/regsim/readme.md

 Y ~ .5*A + .5*B + .5*M
 ```

 We will create an object called `true.model` that will be passed to `regsim()` to describe the model.
 It will consist of a quoted string including all three of the models specified above.
-These can all go on one line, or you can separate them with line breaks for readability.
+These must be separated with line breaks.
+The full `lavaan` syntax is available for data generation, including latent variables.

 ``` r
 true.model <- "X ~ .5*A + .5*B